Snorrebroens Pakhus

 The Snorrebroens Pakhus, located at Overgaden Neden Vandet 45-47, is a former warehouse overlooking Christianshavn Canal in the Christianshavn neighbourhood of Copenhagen, Denmark.
 It consists of what was originally two individual but almost identical warehouses from circa 1800 which were merged into one building in the 1860s and has now been converted into apartments.
-The name, which is of modern origins, refers to Snorrebroen, the bridge that carries nearby Sankt Annæ Gade across the canal.
+The name, which is of modern origins, refers to Snorrebroen, the bridge that reaches nearby Sankt Annæ Gade across the canal.

 History

-Mo.
-47. 180+–1863
+No. 47.
+1800–1863

 The warehouse to the right (No. 47) is slightly older than the warehouse to the left (No. 45).
-It was built in 1799-1800 for Hartvig Marcus Frisch who was director of the Royal Greenland Trade Department.
+It was built in 1799–1800 for Hartvig Marcus Frisch, who was director of the Royal Greenland Trade Department.
 The Frisch House, Frisch's former home at Nytorv, was built around the same time.

 No. 45, 1801–1863

-The warehouse at No. 45 was built in 1800-01 for the merchant Jens Bay Perch.
-He traded in colonial goods from the nearby Danish Asiatic Company but died on 3 July 1800 before the warehouse was completed.
-He is buried inside the Church of Our Saviour where his gravestone is one of only five stones that was not removed in 1817.
+The warehouse at No. 45 was built in 1800–1801 for the merchant Jens Bay Perch.
+He traded in colonial goods from the nearby Danish Asiatic Company, but died on 3 July 1800 before the warehouse was completed.
+He is buried inside the Church of Our Saviour, where his gravestone is one of only five stones that were not removed in 1817.
 Perch was a close friend of Niels Brock.
 His son, who was given the name Niels Brock Perch after the friend, would later found the Perch Tea House.

-The warehouse was later owned by Friederich Tutein from 1717 until 1841.
+The warehouse was owned by Friederich Tutein from 1717 until 1841.
 Tutein was also the owner of another of another warehouse at Wildersgade 62.